ntampellini/TSCoDe/README.md

     pip install -r requirements.txt

-After these have been installed, if you haven't already, you should request a
+After these have been installed, if you haven't already, you should [request a licence for MOPAC2016](http://openmopac.net/form.php).
+After installation, to con

 ## Usage